Which Ticket Should I Buy? — Ways To Save

 |Savings||Save up to 60%|

-Other ticket options include Family Fare of $1 apiece each way for up to four children (age 5-11) per traveling adult (18 and over); Child Fare, with a discount of 50% off full fare; and CityTicket, which allows for weekend travel within New York City for $4.25.
+Other Ticket Options: Includes Family Fare of $1 apiece each way (on Off-Peak and PM Peak trains) for up to four children (age 5-11) per traveling adult (18 and over); Child Fare (for AM Peak trains), with a discount of 50% off full fare; and CityTicket, which allows for weekend travel within New York City for $4.25.

-Buying onboard is a cash-only transaction and incurs an additional charge of $5.75 to $6.50.
-Save money by purchasing tickets at ticket offices or ticket machines.
+Buy Before Boarding: Buying onboard is a cash-only transaction and incurs an additional charge of $5.75 to $6.50.
+Save money by purchasing tickets at Ticket Offices, Ticket Machines or via MTA eTix®.

 - Google Translate